techreturners/programming_fundamentals_005/README.md

 ### Further work

 If you want to extend this project in the future, perhaps to provide an additional item for your portfolio, take a look at other methods for Objects listed on the [Sugar documentation](https://sugarjs.com/docs/#/Object) and feel free to implement, and test, more methods of your choice.

+Many of the functions have more advanced functionality than we have implemented here - feel free to read the documentation and extend your methods to be more powerful, using the Red-Green-Refactor development cycle.